 Net Position: Net position is categorized as net investment in capital assets, restricted and unrestricted.
-As of June 30, 2016, all of the net position of the Bond Program are classified as restricted by enabling legislation for purposes specified in the Act and as described in Note A.
+As of June 30, 2017, all of the net position of the Bond Program are classified as restricted by enabling legislation for purposes specified in the Act and as described in Note A.

 General and Administrative Expenses: The Authority is subject to an allocation of intradepartmental support costs in accordance with an agreement between the Authority and the State Treasurer's Office (STO).
 Such costs could affect the Authority's financial position or operating results in a manner that differs from those that might have been obtained if the Authority was autonomous.
 The Authority records these costs as invoiced by STO for the fiscal year and allocates the costs to its different programs.
 However, the allocation is subject to review and adjustment subsequent to year-end.
-Any adjustment is included on invoices and recorded in the period in which the adjustment is identified.
+All adjustments are included on invoices and recorded in the period in which the adjustment is identified.

 Cost Allocation Within the Authority: The Authority allocates certain general and administrative expenses to its different programs based upon the employee hours worked on each program.
 The payroll and related costs for all employees working on the bond program are allocated based on actual hours worked as recorded on the monthly employee Personnel Activity Reports (PARs).
-Staff that recorded hours worked on the Bond Program included an Executive Assistant, three Associate Treasury Program Officers, a Treasury Program Manager I, a Treasury Program Manager II, and the Executive Director.
+Staff that recorded hours worked on the Bond Program included an Executive Assistant, three Office Technicians, four Staff Service Analysts, an Associate Treasury Program Officer, two Treasury Program Manager I, a Treasury Program Manager II, and the Executive Director.